pytorch/pytorch/lazy_tensor_core/README.md

 The `BackendImplInterface` coordinates the several major pieces required to implement a vendor backend.
 A `BackendRegistrar` helper is provided to register the backend once it's implemented.
-The forementioned major pieces of a backend are defined by the following interfaces:
+The aforementioned major pieces of a backend are defined by the following interfaces:

 * `NodeLowering`, which provides a way to lower PyTorch tensor operations to code